+All of the research done by others that lead to the treatments and technologies that we use every day.
 My earlier research was mainly in breast cancer, where I developed a specialist interest in BRCA and hereditary causes of cancer.
 This led me towards further interest in ovarian cancer as well.
 I have since developed a greater interest in ovarian cancer than any others, especially given the fact we are a long way behind breast cancer in terms of targeted and biological therapies.

+Helping patients through both the good and bad times.
 All of our amazing patients give me the motivation I need to keep working to improve what we are able to do to help them.
 The job is very hard but when we manage to improve a patients quality of life that’s probably the most fulfilling part of it.